lemlac/mulem/docs/reference.md

 - `1_234`, `1_000_000`, `0b1111_0000`, `0xab_cd_ef`

-Leading zeros are allowed as well and don't effect the value.
+Leading zeros are allowed also and don't effect the value.
 Unless there's a base letter, it's still in base 10, unlike in most C languages where a leading 0 switches to base 8.

 - `001`, `009`, `000100`, `000u`, `010.0f`